chiaboonyang/split-and-cat/README.md

 Use GUI or `robocopy` to copy the file chunks onto the transfer medium.

 ## Cat The File Chunks
 The `cat` command concatenate files and print on the standard output.
-This command rebuilds the original file from the chunks for this specific example.
+This command rebuilds the original file from the file chunks for this specific example.

     cat x00 x01 x02 x03 x04 x05 x06 x07 x08 x09 x10 x11 x12 x13 > filename2.tar